MRSA infections destroy people’s lives. Staph can even kill. And many are caught in the cycle of infection, antibiotic, infection, antibiotic…

 In this part 3, I’m sharing the full spectrum protocol I recommend to treat staph naturally…in hopes of helping others get through this life threatening infection.

 Remember that the standard medical protocol is to offer increasing strengths of various antibiotics until either the infection dies, or the patient does.
-These are often deadly infections and yes, patients do die when antibiotics fail.
+These are sometimes deadly infections and yes, tragically, patients do die when antibiotics fail.
+But again there is hope.

 To make things worse Western Medicine rarely offers any alternative to antibiotics.
 And I’ve never heard of a full spectrum treatment that includes nutrition and immune system support.